-To illustrate the order listed above, here is Dan Gaiser’s photo of an 8-loop flat double braid, showing two different patterns, that he kindly allowed me to share:
+To illustrate the order listed above, here is Dan Gaiser’s photo of his 8-loop flat double braid bookmark, showing two different patterns, that he kindly allowed me to share.
+Here’s his note:

 I started out with solid color loops, alternating blue, white, blue, white on one hand and all light blue-grey on the other.
 Somewhere along the way the order got switched and the whites were together.
 The accident made a nice braid.

-On the hands, that order would be set up with the first white on the left B finger, the second color (blue) on the left A finger, the 3rd color (blue) on left C, and the 4th color (the last of the two whites) on the little finger.
+On the hands, that order would be set up with the first white on the left middle finger, the next color (blue) on the index finger, the next color (another blue) on the ring finger, and the 4th color (the last of the two whites) on the little finger.
 Followed by the 4 blue-grey loops on the right hand – since they’re all the same, you don’t have to worry about their order.